gokboeruealp/TITCK-Kubkt-Data-Downloader/README.md

 This C# application is designed to download data from a local HTML file that contains the dataset from the Turkish Medicines and Medical Devices Agency's (TITCK) Kubkt.

+For more information, you can visit the [TITCK Kubkt website](https://www.titck.gov.tr/kubkt).

 ## How to Use

 1. Download this code to your computer.